 - Production Fishery, fish farming and related industries are of such importance that their influence determines the overall performance of the Faroese economy.
 Demersal and pelagic fisheries are dependent on the stocks of varies species.
 Access to fishery outside Faroese waters may have a material adverse impact on the fishery and related industries.
 Profitability in fish farming depends to a large degree on export prices and the industry's ability to avoid the fish disease plague.
-The export of the fish farming industry currently constitutes approximately half of total fish exports in 2021.
-The export to Russia accounts for approx. 25% of the Faroese export products.
-The geopolitical conflict related to the war in Ukraine will subject to sanctions etc. most likely have an effect on the Faroese export to Russia, but the Faroese exporting companies are expected to establish new markets relatively fast with a short temporary fall in prices, as the foreign demand for fish is stable.
-The Faroese Ministry of Finance expects the affects from the geopolitical conflict on the economy to be relatively small and are currently expected to mostly take place in 2022 and to a lesser extent in 2023. - The Faroe Islands also trade fishing rights with Russia.
+The export of the fish farming industry currently constitutes approximately half of total fish exports in 2022.
+The export to Russia accounted for 23% of the Faroese export products in 2021, but have decreased to 8% in 2022.
+The geopolitical conflict related to the war in Ukraine has not affected the Faroese economy.
+The exports of salmon and pelagic fish species have been diverted away from Russia to other countries, but Faroe Islands still export some mackerel and herring to Russia. - As food products are exempted from the sanctions against Russia, the impact on export of fish products is considered a smaller risk than previously expected. - The Faroe Islands also trade fishing rights with Russia.
 The Faroese fishing fleet trade pelagic species quota in Faroese water with cod quota in the Russian parts of the Barents Sea.
 However, if the trade agreement is terminated due to sanctions, the Faroe Islands is estimated to have about the same value in fishing quotas of pelagic species in Faroese waters.
-A termination of the trade agreement with Russia may on a short term basis have negative economic impact on the shipowners with quotas in the Barents Sea. - Unemployment The unemployment rate has been decreasing since the 2011, from 7.0% in 2011, to 1.0% in January 2022. - The governmental sector The central government accounts show a surplus of DKK 246 million in 2021.
-In the appropriation framework presented to the Faroes Parliament on 1 April 2022, the government expects the budget result to show a deficit in both 2022 and 2023.
-The government aims at limiting the upcoming deficits in its planned appropriations for the years ahead by improving the budget result by DKK 30 million annually until 2027 which is expected to result in a balanced budget by the year of 2025. - The political environment Any changes in the political environment of the Faroe Islands or in the relationship between the Faroe Islands and Denmark may affect the Faroese economy.
-Precipitous political actions taken either by the Faroe Islands or the Kingdom of Denmark could have significant impact on the Faroese economy. - Macroeconomy The Faroe Islands are sensitive to macroeconomic and geopolitical conditions which can have an adverse effect on the Faroese economy.
+A termination of the trade agreement with Russia may on a short-term basis have negative economic impact on the shipowners with quotas in the Barents Sea. - Unemployment The unemployment rate has been decreasing since 2011, from 6.8% in March 2011, to 0.8% in March 2023.
+Due to the low unemployment rate and increasing retirements, there is a risk that the Faroe Islands may not be able to increase its workforce, which could have a negative impact on the growth of the Faroese economy. - The governmental sector The central government accounts show a surplus of DKK 278 million in 2022.
+In the appropriation framework presented to the Faroese Parliament on 31 March 2023, the government expects the budget result to show a deficit in 2024.
+The government aims at limiting the upcoming deficits in its planned appropriations for the years ahead by improving the budget result by presenting a legislative proposal of increasing the annual fees for fishing licenses by DKK 75 million and by increasing the annual fees for fish farming licenses by DKK 90 million.
+The government plans also to implement a maximum increase in operating expenses of 4.5 percent annually.
+The government further plans to take actions of implementing changes in revenues and expense of DKK 30 million annually.
+These actions will, if implemented fully, result in budget surpluses the next five years. - The political environment Any changes in the political environment of the Faroe Islands or in the relationship between the Faroe Islands and Denmark may affect the Faroese economy.
+Precipitous political actions taken either by the Faroe Islands or the Kingdom of Denmark could have significant impact on the Faroese economy.

+• Macroeconomy - The Faroe Islands are sensitive to macroeconomic and geopolitical conditions which can have an adverse effect on the Faroese economy.